dkp1903/freesources/README.md

 I haven't really thought about the structure that I'd be giving to this, so I am going to restrict it to just being separate .md files, but I plan to refactor it later.

-I'd love to have new contributions - the terms, it should be free, it should NOT be pirated(aka, hacked, torrent versions of courses that were originally paid are a no, here)
-- create PRs with the name, type and link to the resource that you mention.
+I'd love to have new contributions - the terms : it should be free/have a free section ALONGSIDE a paid section, it should NOT be pirated(aka, hacked, torrent versions of courses that were originally paid are a no, here) - create PRs with the name and link to the resource with a brief description.
+[Reference](../Courses.md)

 Let's make Software Development Education more inclusive